 Forward This Audio Message Link To a Friend

-Thanks, Dr. Fraser, for joining us here at CBJ to review your interesting overview of insights for dealing with these pervasive problems in even more scientific terms based upon the realties of brain function.
+Thanks, Dr. Fraser, for joining us here at CBJ to review your interesting overview of insights for dealing with these pervasive problems in even more scientific terms based upon the realities of brain function.

 Have some feedback you’d like to share?
 Leave a note in the comment section below.
 If you enjoyed this episode, please share it using the social media buttons you see at the bottom of the post.

-Also, please leave an honest review for the CoreBrain Journal Podcast on iTunes.
+Also, please leave an honest review of the CoreBrain Journal Podcast on iTunes.
 Ratings and reviews are extremely helpful and much appreciated.
 Reviews do matter in the rankings of the show, and I read each one of them.
 Be counted.

 If this post with these several references is helpful, please take a moment to pass it on.

 In closing, if you have any questions, drop a comment on any posting here at CBJ, and I’ll get back to you.
 This discerning show of world-class experts is here for you, your families, and your clients – to tighten our collective dialogue for more precise answers.